 Wait for Enhanced Signup Bonuses

-The Southwest Airlines bonus is usually 40,000 Rapid Rewards points that sometimes gets bumped to 60,000 bonus points, putting you 20,000 points closer to earning the Companion Pass while spending the same amount as usual.
+The Southwest Airlines bonus is usually 40,000 Rapid Rewards points that sometimes will get bumped to 60,000 bonus points, putting you 20,000 points closer to earning the Companion Pass while spending the same amount as usual.

 Throughout the year, banks launch new rewards cards.
 To attract applicants, they offer limited-time bonuses that disappear a few weeks after the launch.
 Once the enhanced bonus disappears, you don’t know when it may reappear.
 If it does, you don’t know if you can earn as many points.

-Some of the best credit card offers 2019 are full of rewards that can help you reach your end of year travel goals.
+Some of the best credit card offers are full of rewards that can help you reach your end-of-year travel goals.